openwisp/netjsonconfig/docs/source/backends/airos.rst

 GUI
 ---

-As an extension to `NetJSON <http://netjson.org/rfc.html>` you can use the ``gui`` key to set the language of the interface and show the advanced network configuration option.
+As an extension to `NetJSON <http://netjson.org/rfc.html>` you can use the ``gui`` key to set the language of the interface

 The default values for this key are as reported below

 .. code-block:: json

     {
+        "type": "DeviceConfiguration",
         "gui": {
             "language": "en_US",
-            "advanced": true
         }
     }